Visit the TrainWeb.org Fan Page on Facebook!

 A few minutes later we crossed the East Fork of the Tilton River on a 9 degree left hand curve.

-A couple more minutes later, we crossed Nineteen Creek on the other high curve bridge.
-We continued our trek to Divide with the 91 working very hard.
-We stopped at the Tilton River Trestle at MP 58.4.
-Here we would do our next runby.
+Shortly afterward, we crossed Nineteen Creek on the other high curved bridge.
+We continued our trek to Divide with the Heisler 91 working very hard.
+We stopped at the Tilton River trestle at MP 58.4.
+Here we would do our next Photo Runby.

 The photo runby line below my location.